awguo2019/cs152sp22/README.md

 GPT-3 is unique from all of its predecessors thus far in its ability to accurately "react" to a prompt and predict what's likely to come next, all without fine-tuning towards some desired output.
 However, this power comes at a cost: small changes in the prompt fed to GPT-3 can drastically change the resulting outputs.
 Thus, our task for prompt-design was to come up with a prompt that could enable GPT-3 to create the "best" poems, in our case being the most human-like and least robotic.
 We explore the various prompts and modifications we looked into throughout our prompt-design process, and share sample GPT-3 outputs from these respective prompts (all with temperature = 1, top-p = .87, frequency penalty = 1.5, presence penalty = 1.25).

 We start with a basic prompt: "Write a free-verse poem."
 Here are 3 sample outputs:

 1:
-I am not a poet
+I am not a poet.
-I do not write in free-verse
+I do not write in free-verse.
-This is not a poem
+This is not a poem.

 2:
-I wake up to another day
+I wake up to another day.

-The sun shines in through the window
+The sun shines in through the window.

-And I can't help but feel grateful
+And I can't help but feel grateful.

-For all the good things in my life
+For all the good things in my life.

- even though there are some bad times too
+ even though there are some bad times too.
-  I know that overall, things are good
+  I know that overall, things are good.

- And I'm thankful for that today
+ And I'm thankful for that today.

 3:
 The world is a beautiful place,
 The colors are so bright and true,
 And I feel so free and free,
 When I'm away from here.

 I can breathe in the fresh air,
 And feel the sun on my face,
 And I know that everything is going to be alright.

 ### Discussion